 Alongside social media, a blog is one of the best ways to convey the personality of your business.

-It’s also a versatile and effective marketing tool – with over half of UK businesses rating content creation as the single most effective SEO technique.
+It’s also a versatile and effective marketing tool – with 72% of marketers saying creating content is the single most effective SEO tactic.

 So here’s your checklist of things to look for when hiring a writer:-